prvd-oasis/oasis-open-project/PROJECT-GOVERNING-BOARD.md

 The Project Governing Board sets overall strategic direction of the PRVD project and formally approves released work products.

-PGB members include representatives of [[open-project-name] sponsor organizations](https://github.com/[org-url]/oasis-open-project/blob/main/SPONSORS.md) and representatives from the community at-large who serve on the Technical Steering Committee:
+PGB members include representatives of [PRVD sponsor organizations](https://github.com/prvd-oasis/oasis-open-project/blob/main/SPONSORS.md) and representatives from the community at-large who serve on the Technical Steering Committee:

-- [name], [affiliation-linked-to-website], [github name?]
+The members of the PRVD Project Governing Board are listed at [https://prvd-oasis.github.io/oasis-open-project/](https://prvd-oasis.github.io/oasis-open-project/).

 If you are interested in being part of the [open-project-name] PGB, contact communications@oasis-open.org.